-To illustrate how magnets can be used to induce electric current into a copper wire, we can start by imagining a copper wire connected to an ammeter to measure current.
+To illustrate how magnets can be used to induce electric current into wires, we can start by imagining a copper wire connected to an ammeter to measure current.

 If we place this wire at rest on top of the north or south pole of a magnet, nothing happens.
-There is no measurable effect if nothing moves.
+There’s no measurable effect if nothing moves.

-However, if either the magnet or the wire is moved in such a way that the copper wire cuts into the stream of polarized photons coming out of the magnet, then we will register a current.
+However, if either the magnet or the wire is moved in such a way that the copper wire cuts into the stream of polarized photons coming out of the magnet, a current is registered.

 This can be explained entirely in terms of polarized zero-point photons interacting with electrons in the wire.